Nursing Assistant Certified (NAC) Training with Clark College Community and Continuing Education

 No, we do not offer job placement for our students.
 However, some students do get hired at our clinical facilities and many other facilities in the area express interest in our students.

-How much can I expect to make as a NAC?
+How much can I expect to make as an NAC?

 Where can I obtain the TB Test?

 If you do not have a health care provider or your insurance plan will not cover this cost, Clark College Health Services provides these services to students at very low cost.
-Please call 992-2264 for an appointment, if needed.
+Please call 360-992-2264 for an appointment.

 Are there any additional supplies I need to bring?

-Yes, there are some additional resources needed to take part in the ECD NAC program.
+Yes, there are some additional resources needed to take part in the Clark College Economic & Community Development NAC program.

 - A wrist watch with a second hand.